 Sometimes other medications

 Treatment usually begins when voyeurs are arrested.
-It includes psychotherapy, support groups, and antidepressants called selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more (SSRIs).
+It includes psychotherapy, support groups, and antidepressants called selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more (SSRIs).

 If these medications are ineffective and the disorder is severe, medications that reduce testosterone levels and thus reduce the sex drive may be used.
 These medications include leuprolide and medroxyprogesterone acetate.
 People must give their informed consent to the use of these medications, and doctors periodically do blood tests to monitor the medication’s effects on liver function, as well as other tests (including bone density tests and blood tests to measure testosterone levels).

 |Select Brand Names

 |CAMCEVI, Eligard, Fensolvi, Lupron, Lupron Depot, Lupron Depot-Ped, Viadur